1391819/kdrama-dash/README.md

    cd front-end
    npm install
    ```
-5. Modify the package.json file and change the proxy to the flask server's local port
+5. Modify the package.json file and add the proxy to the flask server's local port
    > "proxy": "http://localhost:5000/"
 6. Build the project
    ```sh